- Tax expenditures are reductions in tax liabilities that result from

 - Tax expenditures may also be viewed as the revenue equivalent of spending entitlements.
 For example, just as Americans 65 and older are legally entitled to Medicare hospital insurance benefits (on the spending side of the Federal Budget), employees who receive health insurance from their employers are entitled to exclude the employer-paid premiums from their gross income.

 - In both examples, eligible individuals are legally entitled to specific benefits—one on the spending side of the budget, the other on the revenue (tax) side.

 - The aggregate dollar amount of tax expenditures is about $1.3 trillion — considerably more than total discretionary spending.

 - As with spending programs, one cannot generalize about tax expenditures.
 Tax expenditures are as varied in purpose and operation as programs on the spending side of the budget.
 Following are five key reports on tax expenditures.

-- Exclusion of Employer Contributions for Healthcare, $143 billion
+- Exclusion of Employer Contributions for Healthcare and Long-Term Care $173 billion

-- Exclusion of Contributions to and Earnings from Retirement Plans, $89 billion
+- Exclusion of Contributions and Earnings, Defined Contribution Plans, $115 billion

 - Deferral of Gains on Like-Kind Exchanges: $12 billion

 - Exclusion of Interest on Public Purpose State and Local Government Bonds: $10 billion